Learn About The Law

 Current as of January 01, 2024 | Updated by Findlaw Staff

-1. The commissioner who was responsible for conducting an election may request an administrative recount when the commissioner suspects that voting equipment used in the election malfunctioned or that programming errors may have affected the outcome of the election, or if the precinct election officials report counting errors to the commissioner after the conclusion of the canvass of votes in the precinct.
-An administrative recount shall be conducted by the board of the special precinct established by section 53.23.
-Bond shall not be required for an administrative recount.
-The state commissioner may adopt rules for administrative recounts.
+1. The commissioner who was responsible for conducting an election may request an administrative audit when the commissioner is informed or suspects that voting equipment used in the election malfunctioned or that programming errors may have affected the outcome of the election, or if the precinct election officials report counting errors to the commissioner after the conclusion of the canvass of votes in the precinct.
+An administrative audit shall be conducted by the board of the special precinct established by section 53.23.
+The state commissioner may adopt rules for administrative audits.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.